 The used market for BEVs is likely to remain extremely complex for some time.
 The high prices which were fuelled by extremely strong demand in the middle section of 2022 are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started nearly 2 years ago, with cumulative used value reductions on average for BEVs of over 60% since September 2022.
-BEVs are now down -20.3% Year Over Year at 36/60; a slight improvement compared to last month, far better than the -36% in September and expected to continue to improve.
+BEVs are now down -19.99% Year Over Year at 36/60; a slight improvement compared to last month, far better than the -36% in September and expected to continue to improve.
 It was not a surprise that values came down in 2022/23.
 If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction when it came was brutal.
-Many models continued to stabilise or increase slightly in value towards the end of 2023 as the used market for BEVs outperformed other fuel types, but this year we have seen renewed falls, although this month's performance indicates that we may be moving into another period of relative stability.
-Variation by model has certainly increased and some models which appeared to have settled are now seeing renewed pressure, whilst others are unchanged.
-However, battery electric vehicles are still selling as quickly as other fuel types on dealer forecourts - dealer demand remains less strong than consumer demand, with some still steering clear of BEVs due to catching a cold when values dropped and the vast majority of independents still not stocking BEVs at all.
-There is clearly capacity for the used market to cope with plenty more BEVs.
+Many models continued to stabilise or increase slightly in value towards the end of 2023 as the used market for BEVs outperformed other fuel types, but this year we have seen renewed falls, although this month's performance gives further credence to our previous view that we may be moving into another period of relative stability.
+Variation by model is expected to continue to be a feature of the market and some models which appeared to have settled are now seeing renewed pressure, whilst others are unchanged and some have seen a relatively dramatic recovery.
+Battery electric vehicles are still selling at least as quickly as other fuel types on dealer forecourts - dealer demand remains less strong than consumer demand, with some still steering clear of BEVs due to catching a cold when values dropped and the vast majority of independents still not stocking BEVs at all.
+There is clearly capacity for the used market to cope with plenty more BEVs and more franchised dealers and car supermarkets now seem to be starting to return to the market.

-Volume of BEVs will continue to increase in the coming months, but many models already appear extremely attractively priced following the previous reductions and we expect the rate of used car price falls to slow again.
-Buyer demand in the used marketplace is back to previous levels and although a small number of buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
+Volume of BEVs will continue to increase in the coming months, but many models already appear extremely attractively priced following the previous reductions.
+Buyer demand in the used marketplace is back to previous levels and is continuing to increase.
+Although a small number of buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
 On average, trade prices for the majority of battery electric models remain below conventionally fuelled versions of the same model (where both fuel types are available).
-This is the case again at all ages and by an average of -18.5% at 48/40 (another increase on last month, equivalent to more than £3,000 and the highest it has been) and this has now filtered through into retail prices; recent analysis showed retail adverts prices for BEVs to be -9.5% cheaper at 3 years old and -15% cheaper at 4 years old.
+This is the case again at all ages and by an average of -£3,250 at 36/30 and as much as -21.5% at 60/50 (both figures showing yet another increase on last month and the highest they have been) and this has now filtered through into retail prices; recent analysis showed retail adverts prices for BEVs to be -9.5% cheaper at 3 years old and -15% cheaper at 4 years old.
 At the younger age spectrum, current electric models being offered with significant new car price discounts (or very cheap leasing/PCP offers) are continuing to make the nearly new used market for these models highly unattractive, especially where differential interest rates are acting to make the monthly payment for used greater than new.
-Later in the year, we expect a number of models to have list prices realigned and discounts to reduce accordingly - we have seen this in a couple of cases recently.
+Towards the end of the year (or potentially at the beginning of 2025), we expect a number of models to have list prices realigned and discounts to reduce accordingly - we have seen this in a couple of cases in recent months.